This is a scary post to write.

 I had this dream life.
 I had a life that millions of people would dream of having.
 I could wake up and jump on a plane to South Africa if I felt like it, then fly to Brazil the week after that.
 I was even making enough passive income to be able to take a year off work if I felt like it.
 So why was I so fucking miserable?
 Why I was I having panic attacks every night for months on end?
+Why had I contracted eight separate infections in 12 months?
 Why was I permanently unwell?
 Why couldn’t I see how lucky I was?
 There had to be something wrong with me, because who has a life like that and isn’t happy?

 It wasn’t just these feelings of shame that forced me to continue moving.
 It was the fact that my entire identity had been built around travel.